jimenasalinasgroppo/MDEF/docs/project/03-Interventions and activities - First Trimester.md

 ### Intervention 4 - Crafting stories with children in parks

 For my first collective intervention I partnered with Ariel who was very interested in learning about youth perception in regards to climate change.
-We chose school children between 6 and 9 years old using collage as a tool to co-create postcards from the future with them and designed a first draft of the workshop which can be[read here](https://drive.google.com/file/d/15wzRoRQG4TzwFkWkO6J__ZdF39QAKUqz/view)
+We chose school children between 6 and 9 years old using collage as a tool to co-create postcards from the future with them and designed a first draft of the workshop which can be [read here](https://drive.google.com/file/d/15wzRoRQG4TzwFkWkO6J__ZdF39QAKUqz/view)

 Making the PDF was a forcing function for us to outline a first version of what the workshop would look like, define an age to collaborate with and think of the objectives of this intervention.
 Since the schools were finalizing their terms and could not give us a slot of time until January due to Holidays and end of year, we decided to test the intervention in parks and public spaces of Barcelona.
 We decided to start in a playground for children in el Raval, walk to La Rambla and then to la Superilla.